evelynharthbrooke/Taliyah/README.md

 Now, for the fun part!
 Let's grab the bot's token.
 You can do this by clicking the "Click to reveal token" button underneath the Username field on the bot page.
 Copy the token given to you.
-Now, in the bot's root directory, rename `config.sample.json` to `config.json`, and open the file.
+Now, in the bot's root directory, rename `config.sample.toml` to `config.toml`, and open the file.
 Paste the token into the token field.
 While you have the file open, you may want to take this opportunity to enter your Discord user ID in the "owner" field so you can use any owner-only commands that have been added, as well as any API keys and usernames and passwords you'd like.
 I should note though that there is currently no error catching